St Columba's College, Largs: Campus

-The original school building, 'Landour House' built in 1840 and sited at 118 Greenock Road.
-The neighbouring house, 'Northfield' 1840 listed as Category 'B' was purchased by the school in 1968.
-Refurbished and operational as classrooms and residential accommodation for the Marist Brothers for the year 1969-1970.
+The original school building, Landour House, was a category B listed building, built in the 1830s and sited at 118 Greenock Road.
+The neighbouring house, Northfield, was purchased by the school in the mid-1970s.

-The school playing fields on the shore side of Greenock Road were redeveloped for housing prior to the school closure.
+The school playing fields on the shore side of Greenock Road were developed for housing prior to the closure of the school.

-Consisting of eight homes constructed of period style circa 1980.

 Landour House was demolished following the closure of the school, while Northfield was converted into flatted accommodation.
-The grounds of both houses circa 1989-1990 and the school playing fields circa 1980 were subsequently developed for housing.
-The Landour name is no longer used, however Northfield Park takes its name from the remaining building and Boathouse Road, Drive and Avenue recall the old boathouse which is sited on the shore side of Greenock Road close to the end of Boathouse Drive.
+The grounds of both houses and the school playing fields were subsequently developed for housing.
+The Landour name is no longer used, however Northfields Park takes its name from the remaining building and Boathouse Road, Drive and Avenue recall the old boathouse which was sited on the shore side of Greenock Road close to the end of Boathouse Drive.

-An original cottage beside the site of the old boathouse no longer remains.
-It was used, for a time, as the Matron's accommodation until 1963.
+An original cottage beside the site of the old boathouse is all that remains of any of the original buildings in use for the majority of the school's existence.
+It was used, for a time, as the Matron's accommodation.